On the equivalence of AQFTs and prefactorization algebras: Preliminaries

 the full subcategory consisting of all AQFTs satisfying the time-slice axiom, i.e.\ the operad algebra (i.e.\ multifunctor) $\AAA: \O_{\ovr{\Loc^\rc}}^{}\to\TT$ sends every $1$-ary operation $[e,f]:M\to N$ in $\O_{\ovr{\Loc^\rc}}^{}$ which corresponds to a Cauchy morphism $f:M\to N$ in $\Loc^\rc$ to an isomorphism in $\TT$. \end{defi} \begin{rem} This operadic definition of $\AQFT^\rc$ is equivalent to the more traditional categorical one in terms of functors $\AAA : \Loc^\rc \to \Alg_{\mathsf{uAs}}(\TT)$ from the category $\Loc^\rc$ to the category of unital associative algebras in $\TT$ which satisfy the Einstein causality axiom.
 The time-slice axiom from Definition \ref{def:AQFT} agrees with the usual time-slice axiom.
 We refer the reader to \cite[Section 3]{BSWoperad} for more details on these points.
 Whenever convenient, we will make use of these identifications without further comments. \end{rem}

+To relate our novel concept of AQFTs over $\Loc^\rc$ from Definition \ref{def:AQFT} with the more familiar concept of AQFTs over $\Loc$, let us recall that $\Loc^\rc \subseteq \Loc$ is a subcategory by Definition \ref{def:Locrc}.
+Therefore, there exists an evident multifunctor $\O_{\ovr{\Loc^\rc}}\to \O_{\ovr{\Loc}}$.
+The corresponding functor

-\begin{rem} Our novel concept of AQFTs over $\Loc^\rc$ from Definition \ref{def:AQFT} is more flexible and general than the additive AQFTs from the earlier comparison theorem in \cite{BPScomparison}.
-Let us recall that the latter are defined as the full subcategory $\AQFT^\mathrm{add}\subseteq \AQFT:=\Alg_{\O_{\ovr{\Loc}}}\big(\TT\big)$ of the category of AQFTs on the bigger spacetime category $\Loc$ from Definition \ref{def:Lorentz} which consists of all objects $\AAA \in \AQFT$ satisfying the following additivity property: For every $M\in\Loc$, the canonical map
+restricting AQFTs over $\Loc$ to AQFTs over $\Loc^\rc$ is manifestly faithful because $\Loc^\rc$ and $\Loc$ have the same objects.
+We shall now show that the functor \eqref{eqn:res-rc} acts fully faithfully on the full subcategory $\AQFT^\mathrm{add} \subseteq \AQFT$ of \textit{additive} AQFTs over $\Loc$, consisting of all objects $\AAA \in \AQFT$ satisfying the following additivity property, which we recall from \cite{BPScomparison}: For every $M\in\Loc$, the canonical map

-is an isomorphism, where $\mathbf{RC}_M$ denotes the directed set of all relatively compact and causally convex opens $U\subseteq M$.
-The interpretation of the additivity property is that the global value $\AAA(M)$ of the AQFT $\AAA$ on $M$ is completely determined by its local values $\AAA(U)$ in all relatively compact and causally convex opens $U\subseteq M$. \sk
+is an isomorphism, where $\mathbf{RC}_M$ denotes the directed set of all relatively compact and causally convex opens $U\subseteq M$ with the evident partial order given by subset inclusion.
+The interpretation of the additivity property is that the global value $\AAA(M)$ of the AQFT $\AAA$ on $M$ is completely determined by its local values $\AAA(U)$ in all relatively compact and causally convex opens $U\subseteq M$. \begin{propo} The restriction